asrashley/dash-live/README.md

 Media Files
 -----------
-The application expects there to be 4 video MP4 files:
+The application expects there to be at least one video and one audio MP4 files for each available stream.
+Each file belonging to a stream must have the same filename prefix followed by an underscore.
+When the stream is parsed by the server it will auto-detect if the stream is encrypted.
+It is recommended however to choose a naming convention that makes it easier to tell which streams are encrypted and which ones are in the clear.
+For example:

+* bbb_a1.mp4
+* bbb_a1_enc.mp4
+* bbb_a2.mp4
+* bbb_a2_enc.mp4
+* bbb_v1.mp4
+* bbb_v1_enc.mp4
+* bbb_v2.mp4
+* bbb_v2_enc.mp4
+* bbb_v3.mp4
+* bbb_v3_enc.mp4
+* bbb_v4.mp4
+* bbb_v4_enc.mp4
-* V1.mp4
+* bbb_v5.mp4
-* V2.mp4
+* bbb_v5_enc.mp4
-* V3.mp4
+* bbb_v6.mp4
-* V3enc.mp4
+* bbb_v6_enc.mp4

-and two audio MP4 files:

-* A1.mp4
+* bbb_v7.mp4
-* A2.mp4
+* bbb_v7_enc.mp4

 These files need to have been encoded for DASH, with a MOOV and MOOF boxes and each MOOF of a fixed duration.

-The application needs an index for each media file, which it stores as a Python file.

-    cd media
-    python gen_index.py -i V1.mp4
-    python gen_index.py -i V2.mp4
-    python gen_index.py -i V3.mp4
-    python gen_index.py -i V3enc.mp4
-    python gen_index.py -i A1.mp4
-    python gen_index.py -i A2.mp4
-    cd ..
+In the media directory there is an encode.sh shell script which gives an example of how to encode and package the media files.

 The media files need to be uploaded once the dash server is running.
-Go to http://localhost:9080/upload to upload the media files, one at a time.
+Go to http://localhost:9080/media to upload the media files, one at a time.
+After uploading, each media file needs to be indexed, using the "index" button beside each media item.

+Once this has been done, you can add the stream to the list of available streams http://localhost:9080/media using the "add" button in the "Streams" table.
+The prefix must be the filename prefix used when creating the media.
+In the above example, the prefix would be "bbb".

+If there are encrypted streams, the key IDs (KID) and encryption key need to be added.
+It is possible to omit the encryption key and just provide the KID.
+In this case, the server will auto-generate the encryption key using the key generation algorithm provided by MicroSoft PlayReady using the test key seed.

 Local development
 -----------------